 - Check hoses, particularly the seawater supply lines, for signs of deterioration.
-Tighten fittings and clamps or replace deteriorated hoses and components as necessary. - Periodically remove and clean the water strainer located near the intake side of the washdown pump.
-To clean the strainer, make sure the Raw Water switch is off and close the valve at the raw water manifold.
+Tighten fittings and clamps or replace deteriorated hoses and components as necessary. - Periodically remove and clean the water strainer located near the intake side of the washdown Raw Water Pump.
+Make sure the raw water pump switch and baitwell switches are off and close the valve for the port baitwell pump.
 Rotate the strainer bowl counterclockwise to release it.
 Remove and clean the screen with fresh water.
 Lubricate the O-ring lightly with silicon or Teflon grease and reinstall the strainer bowl. - Spray pumps and thru-hull valves with a protective oil periodically. - The fishboxes and baitwells should be drained and cleaned after each use. - Operate all valves at least once a month to keep them operating properly.